sports

 What Happened

 On July 25, 2025, the New York Yankees acquired third baseman Ryan McMahon from the Colorado Rockies in exchange for minor league pitchers Griffin Herring and Josh Grosz.
-This trade comes as the Yankees sought to address significant struggles at the third base position, where they have received subpar offensive production throughout the season.
-McMahon, a 30-year-old All-Star from the previous season, was activated to the Yankees’ roster shortly after the trade and is expected to play a pivotal role in stabilizing the Yankees’ infield.
+This trade comes as the Yankees sought to address a significant deficiency at third base, a position that had seen subpar performance throughout the season.
+McMahon, a 30-year-old All-Star in 2024, was activated to the Yankees’ roster shortly after the trade and made his debut in the lineup against the Philadelphia Phillies.

 Key Details